Why churn analysis matters for your subscription business & how to do it well

 We will go into more detail on these churn analysis considerations.
 But next, we’ll explore why you need to measure churn and the different kinds of churn.

-Understanding your company’s churn patterns is critical to understanding the overall profitability and health of your subscription business.
-Some of the fastest growing companies owe much of their success to low churn rates; Netflix and Spotify, for example, have single-digit churn rates.
+Every company has a churn pattern.
+Understanding it is critical to unlocking the overall profitability and health of your subscription business.
+Some of the fastest-growing companies owe much of their success to low churn rates.
+Netflix and Spotify, for example, have single-digit churn rates.

 While it’s impossible to eliminate all of your churn, there is an acceptable amount of churn and an unacceptable amount of churn.
 That will vary depending on your industry and customer type—more on that later.